 [Heading inserted by No. 13 of 2005 s.
 44.]

 151O.
-Minister may require the Safety Authority to prepare reports or give information
+Minister may require Safety Authority to prepare reports or give information

 (1) The Minister may, by written notice given to the Safety Authority, require the Safety Authority —

 (a) to prepare a report about one or more specified matters relating to the performance of the Safety Authority’s functions or the exercise of the Safety Authority’s powers; and